aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/implementing-griddesktops-data-binding-feature-in-worksheets/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-AddingRows.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-AddingRows.cs" >}}
 ## **Deleting Rows**
 Aspose.Cells.GridDesktop also supports deleting rows by calling the Worksheet class RemoveRow method.
 Removing a row using Aspose.Cells.GridDesktop requires the index of the row to be deleted.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-DeletingRows.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-Articles-DataBindingFeature-DeletingRows.cs" >}}

 Adding the above code to the **Delete Row** button and run the application.
 A few records are displayed before the row is removed.
 Selecting a row and clicking the **Delete Row** button removes the selected row.